McGillX/course-development-guide/docs/source/notes.rst

 Debugging
 ============================

-- You can not put ampersands (&) in the label field of
+- You can not put ampersands (&) in the label field of problem

 Course Closing
 ========================